NickCheney/ARC-Bot/README.md

 ## Installation
 ### Prerequisites
+#### Chromedriver
-You must have the chromedriver executable installed and on `$PATH` in order for the program to run.
-Find the correct version for your Chrome here: https://chromedriver.chromium.org/downloads
+You must have the chromedriver executable installed and on `PATH` in order for the program to run.
+Check your chrome version at chrome://settings/help on windows or via `google-chrome --version` on linux, then find the corrosponding chromedriver version here: https://chromedriver.chromium.org/downloads
 To verify, type `chromedriver` and you should see something like the following:
 ```
 Starting ChromeDriver 92.0.4515.107 (87a818b10553a07434ea9e2b6dccf3cbe7895134-refs/branch-heads/4515@{#1634}) on port 9515